2018 Russia–United States summit

-The 2018 Russia–United States summit (also known as the Helsinki summit or the Trump–Putin summit) was a summit meeting between United States President Donald Trump and Russian President Vladimir Putin on July 16, 2018, in Helsinki, Finland.
-The Finnish Ministry for Foreign Affairs officially titled the summit as the #HELSINKI2018 Meeting and it was hosted by the President of Finland Sauli Niinistö.
+The 2018 Russia–United States Summit (also known as the 2018 Helsinki Summit or the Trump–Putin Summit in Helsinki) was a summit meeting between United States president Donald Trump and Russian president Vladimir Putin on 16 July 2018, in Helsinki, Finland.
+The Finnish Ministry for Foreign Affairs officially titled the summit as the #HELSINKI2018 Meeting and it was hosted by the president of Finland Sauli Niinistö.

 During a post-summit joint press conference with Putin, Trump did not accept Russian interference was part of the 2016 U.S. elections.
 Trump's omissions provoked an uproar across the political spectrum, including from some of his usual allies.
 One day later, Trump amended part of his remarks, contending that he had misspoken due to an incorrectly perceived "double-negative".

 Although the proceedings of the summit were orderly and diplomatic, both Trump and Putin were received poorly by both sides of the political spectrum in the United States, with some commentators saying that the summit became the event where Putin "cemented his status, and the status of his country, as public enemy #1 in America," ushering in the lowest point of Russia–United States relations since the early 1980s.

 History

 Helsinki previously served as the location for the signing of the Helsinki Accords in 1975, following a series of meetings intended to reduce tensions between the Western and Soviet blocs during the Cold War.
-The U.S. National Security Advisor John R. Bolton met with Russian President Vladimir Putin on June 27, 2018, to discuss the details of the summit and other bilateral issues.
-On June 28, the location of the summit was announced by the White House and the Kremlin to be Helsinki.
+The U.S. national security advisor John R. Bolton met with Putin on 27 June to discuss the details of the summit and other bilateral issues.
+On 28 June, the location of the summit was announced by the White House and the Kremlin to be Helsinki.